Chief Science and Learning Officer

-As a result, household energy use makes up more than half of all global black carbon emissions, the second largest contributor to climate change after carbon dioxide.
+As a result, household energy use makes up more than half of all global black carbon emissions, a significant contributor to climate change.
 Clean cooking is vital to combating global climate change and reducing environmental degradation.Read CCA’s Climate and Environment Factsheet

 Black carbon, commonly known as soot, is by far the most significant short-lived climate pollutant emitted during cooking.
 Black carbon particles absorb sunlight, thereby warming the atmosphere, and are estimated to be second only to CO2 in their warming impact on the climate.

 While black carbon remains in the atmosphere for only a short period of time, it then falls back to Earth with precipitation, where it darkens the surface of snow and ice and reduces their reflecting power, which causes the melting of sea ice and glaciers.
 Globally, as much as 25% of black carbon emissions come from household cooking, heating, and lighting.
 In many Asian and African countries, household cooking can account for as much as 60%-80% of black carbon emissions.